ManOfFlash/handymicroscripts/README.md

 # Project Title

-A few linux shall scripts that i use near-every day
+A few linux shell scripts that i use near-every day

 ## Description